ambientkit/ambientkit.github.io/docs/introduction/quickstart.md

 # Welcome!

 Ambient is a framework in Go for building web apps using plugins.
-You can use the plugins already included to stand up a blog just like the [Bear Blog](https://bearblog.dev/) or create your own plugins to build your own web app.
+You can use the plugins already included to stand up a blog just like the [Bear Blog](https://bearblog.dev/) or create your own plugins to build your own app.
 Plugins can be enabled/disabled while the app is running which means routes as well as middleware can also modified without restarting the app.
-Plugins must be granted permissions above being enabled which provides you with better control over your web app.
+Plugins must be granted permissions above being enabled which provides you with better control over your wapp.

 Let's discover Ambient in **less than 5 minutes**.